 What are Gel Beads?

-Gel beads are found in everything from medications to packets in shoe boxes and more.
+Gel beads are used in everything from medications to the little packets you sometimes find in shoe boxes.
 The beads are used to absorb moisture and keep food, medications, leather goods, and more from becoming moldy and wet.

 Silica gel is a desiccant, which means it absorbs moisture and lowers the humidity levels in containers.
 The gel keeps the environment from becoming too wet or humid, which could result in rust, mold, and even mildew.

 Silica gel beads have no odor or taste, and they’re not toxic.
 This is the good news.
-While gel beads are non-toxic, what happens if a dog eats them?
+But while gel beads are non-toxic, what happens if a dog eats them?
 Will the gel beads make a dog sick?

 Gel Beads & Dogs

-Gel beads are non-toxic, which means they will not poison a dog who has eaten some of the gel.
+Gel beads are non-toxic, which means they will not poison a dog who has eaten some.
 However, if the gel beads were still in their packaging, this could pose a huge problem for a dog.

 The problem is that the packaging could become lodged in the dog’s digestive tract and cause an intestinal blockage.
 This is a painful, life-threatening medical condition.
-The danger is much greater for smaller dogs than larger dogs; however, if larger dogs eat more than one packet, they could also develop an intestinal blockage.
-Smaller dogs are more in danger after eating a gel packet because their digestive tract is much narrower than a larger dog’s.
+The danger is much greater for smaller dogs than larger dogsbecause their digestive tract is much narrower.
+However, if larger dogs eat more than one packet, they could also risk developing a problem.

 Review symptoms, medications & behavior to keep your pets healthy with a Vet Online in just minutes.